Diversification is a technique of spreading investment capital across various types of assets as well as within individual asset classes.

 Next on the Endowus Fin.Lit Academy

-Read the next article in the curriculum: DIY investing: Be wary of its touted benefits and hidden costs
+Read the next article in the curriculum: DIY investing: pros and cons

 Investment involves risk.
 The value of investments and the income from them can go down as well as up, and you may not get the full amount you invested.
 Past performance is not an indicator nor a guarantee of future performance.
 Rates of exchange may cause the value of investments to go up or down.
 Individual stock performance does not represent the return of a fund.